kubernetes/enhancements/keps/sig-node/5677-dra-resource-availability-visibility/README.md

   `shareableSummary.partiallyAvailableDevices`,
   `shareableSummary.capacity.consumed` and
-  `partitionSummary.allocatable`; asserting that explicitly at the view level is a Beta test-coverage item.
+  `partitionSummary.allocatable`; asserting that explicitly at the view level is an Alpha 1.38 test-coverage item.
 - **`unavailableDevices` from taints**: a pool with `M` devices, `K` of which carry a `NoSchedule` or `NoExecute` taint (via `Spec.Devices[].Taints` or a matching `DeviceTaintRule`), reports